Street Child United

 Mexico City ’26

-The competition is on.
-From 6th-14th May, we’re welcoming 30 teams from across the globe to Mexico City.
-Through football, arts and congress sessions, we’ll give street-connected young people the opportunity to demand access to identity, education, protection, and gender equality.
+From 6–14 May, we welcomed 28 teams from across the globe to Mexico City.
+Through football, arts and congress sessions, we gave street-connected young people the opportunity to demand access to identity, education, protection, and gender equality.

 Street Child World Cup Mexico City 2026